-FAU\SAS family of the Class FAU (Security Audit) is defined in the platform PP document [ 4 ] and describes the functional requirements for the storage of audit data.
+FAU\SAS family of the Class FAU (Security Audit) is defined in PACE PP [ 4 ] and describes the functional requirements for the storage of audit data.
 It has a more general approach than FAU\GEN, because it does not necessarily require the data to be generated by the TOE itself and because it does not give specific details of the content of the audit records.